-How important is it to you that your college or university provides each of the Importance of following?
-Campus • A challenging academic experience Environment Support to help you succeed academically (ICE) Opportunities to interact with students from different economic, social, and racial or ethnic backgrounds Student-related Assistance coping with your non-academic responsibilities (work, family, importance that the institution Support to help you thrive socially provides a Opportunities to attend campus events and activities challenging and supportive environment
+How important is it to you that your college or university provides each of Importance of the following?
+Campus A challenging academic experience Environment (ICE) Support to help you succeed academically Opportunities to interact with students from different economic, social, Student-related and racial or ethnic backgrounds importance that the Assistance coping with your non-academic responsibilities (work, family, institution provides a challenging and Support to help you thrive socially supportive Opportunities to attend campus events and activities environment

+The importance of a challenging and supportive campus environment is the keystone of this section of the report.
 The mean rating of 7.04 on a scale of 0 (minimum) to 10 (maximum) strongly suggests that students find these characteristics important to them on a campus.
 Further female students reported significantly more importance than did male students on this scale.
 Likewise first generation students showed a significantly higher mean than did non-first generation students.